Oslo Assembly 2025

 Recordings

-Check out recordings of the assemblies below!
+Check out recordings of the Pre-Assembly and Oslo Assembly below!